lettucejuice04/rl-blackjack/README.md

 ---

-## Tournament & aggregated results 📊
+## Tournament & aggregated results

-We ran a tournament where a **bet-aware RL agent** (learns both bet and hit/stick policy) was trained and compared to:
+I ran a tournament where a **bet-aware RL agent** (learns both bet and hit/stick policy) was trained and compared to:
 - A **flat-bet baseline** (fixed bet), and
 - A **count-based betting** rule (simple ramp by true count).